MicrosoftDocs/ATADocs/ATPDocs/modifying-atp-config-dcpassword.md

 5. Click **Save**.

-6. After changing the password, manually check that the Azure ATP Standalone Sensor service is running on the Azure ATP Standalone Sensor servers.
+6. After changing the password, manually check that the Azure ATP standalone sensor service is running on the Azure ATP standalone sensor servers.

+7. In the workspace portal, under **Configuration**, go to the **Sensors** page and check the status of the sensors.

 ## See Also